 As well as the aforementioned Aylesbury Folk Club and Unbound, Queens Park also has a special community outreach project called the WanderHouse.
 Led by artist Pippa North, the project is a collaborative programme of activities working alongside schools and youth organisations to create inspiring artwork and installations in the local community.

-Most recently, the Centre has started to offer Pottery Parties – a chance for aspiring young artists to celebrate special occasions by getting creative.
+Most recently, the Centre has started to offer Pottery Parties – a chance for artists of all ages to celebrate special occasions by getting creative.

 And there’s more…